OptimFinance/odao-proposals/0014-ODAOCoreAndCouncilUpdate/0014-ODAOCoreAndCouncilUpdate.md

 ### ODAO Council Update

-The update removes Impala as an ODAO Council member, adding Klaus and Artifex in here place.
+The update removes Impala as an ODAO Council member, adding Noah and Artifex in here place.

 We also move the consensus from 4/8 to 5/9 for greater resilience.